 Sensitive data in the events will be masked to protect your website visitor's privacy.

-6. Click the Data Masking configuration area and toggle it on or off if needed.
+6. Locate the Data Masking configuration area and toggle this protection on.

 7. In the upper left corner above the Data Masking rule list, click Add Rule.